ismailNetDev/Suse-python-helloworld/README.md

 # Suse-python-helloworld

-build and push python to DockerHub
+build and push python to DockerHub using github actions